TosbackCgusBridge-Bot/CGUs-versions/Bostonglobe/Privacy Policy.md

 This policy was last updated on **February 27, 2014**.

-This policy discloses the privacy practices for Boston.com, BostonGlobe.com, The Boston Globe newspaper, the Boston Globe Services Web site, BetaBoston.com, BDCwire.com our mobile messaging services and smartphone applications (collectively, the “Services”).
+This policy discloses the privacy practices for Boston.com, BostonGlobe.com, The Boston Globe newspaper, the Boston Globe Services Web site, BetaBoston.com, BDCwire.com, and our mobile messaging services, and smartphone applications (collectively, the “Services”).
 For the purposes of this Privacy Policy, unless otherwise noted, all references to “The Boston Globe” include Boston.com, BDCwire.com, BetaBoston.com, BostonGlobe.com (the “Web Sites”) as well as The Boston Globe newspaper and Boston Globe Services.

 The Boston Globe has received TRUSTe’s Privacy Seal signifying that this privacy statement and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
 The TRUSTe certification only covers information collected on www.boston.com, www.bostonglobe.com and www.bostonglobe.com/services.
 If you have questions or complaints regarding our privacy policy or practices, please contact us at feedback@boston.com.
 If you are not satisfied with our response you can contact TRUSTe here.